juliastreamgraphs/IntervalUnions.jl/docs/src/intervals.md

 ]1.6,2.3[
 ```

-Since `Interval`s are most of the time closed on both side, a simplified constructor can be used as a shortcut:
+Since `Intervals` are most of the time closed on both side, a simplified constructor can be used as a shortcut:

 ```julia
 julia> i = Interval(0,1)